 As is its usual procedure, the board had referred the ACSRI proposals, made in April, to its Executive Committee for study.
-That committee reviewed these proposals at its regularly scheduled May meeting and again at a special meeting held in August, reaching consensus on three recommendations to be presented to the board last week.
+That committee reviewed these proposals at its regularly scheduled May meeting and again at a special meeting held in August, reaching consensus on three recommendations to be presented to the board in September.
 The board voted unanimously to endorse each of the recommendations put forth by the Executive Committee.

-In a document posted on the trustees’ website, Board of Trustees chairman Kenneth Feld (Questrom’70) said he has asked Brown, “in consultation with such others as he deems appropriate, to develop a Climate Action Plan for review and consideration” by the board.
+In a document posted on the trustees’ website, Board of Trustees chair Kenneth Feld (Questrom’70) said he has asked Brown, “in consultation with such others as he deems appropriate, to develop a Climate Action Plan for review and consideration” by the board.

 Recognizing that divestment was the most complex issue among the possible options, the Executive Committee said it weighed the potential harm of climate change against the social and economic disruption from a too-abrupt shift to clean energy.

 The Executive Committee reviewed data on global energy use, which demonstrate the magnitude of the challenge associated with shifting the world’s energy production (heavily based on coal, oil, and natural gas) to low-carbon sources—solar, wind, and nuclear power—that are more expensive sources of energy.